top of page

 Lavender Therapy is a new business in Worcestershire that was keen to have a website that was clear, concise and intuitive for its customer base.

-This project involved a design from the ground up, developing the information architecture, content and look and feel.
+This project involved designing from the ground up, developing the information architecture, content, and look and feel.

 We worked with the owner, Nicole, throughout to ensure that she was happy with how the concept was progressing, and so she was fully bought in to what we were doing.